holoviz/panel/doc/how_to/custom_components/esm/custom_panes.md

     name="Chart Type", options=["bar", "line"], inline=True
 )
 chart = ChartJSComponent(
-    object=pn.bind(data, chart_type), height=400, sizing_mode="stretch_width"
+    object=pn.bind(plot, chart_type), height=400, sizing_mode="stretch_width"
 )
 pn.Column(chart_type, chart).servable()
 ```

-Note the use of the `model.on('after_render', ...)` to postpone the rendering of the chart to after the rendering of the element.
+Note how we had to add the `canvasEl` to the `el` before we could render the chart.
+Some libraries will require the element to be attached to the DOM before we could render it.
 Dealing with layout issues like this sometimes requires a bit of iteration.
 If you get stuck, share your question and minimum, reproducible code example on [Discourse](https://discourse.holoviz.org/).

 :::